 In addition to the descriptive parameters of scheduling, you can set the specific maximum duration of processing.
 If this is specified, the procedure will be automatically stopped after the configured time.

 You can choose the simple or advanced policy.
-In the second one the execution planning is done by the specification of 6 fields (as in the Unix cron command) listed below:
+In the second case, the execution planning is done by the specification of a cron expression to execute them regularly.
+Please look at the tutorial to discover the syntax of cron expressions.

 Progress Status and Log